Indigenous peoples of the Americas: Plants

-In the course of thousands of years, Indigenous peoples domesticated, bred and cultivated a large array of plant species.
+For thousands of years, Indigenous peoples domesticated, bred, and cultivated a large array of plant species.
 These species now constitute between 50% and 60% of all crops in cultivation worldwide.
 In certain cases, the Indigenous peoples developed entirely new species and strains through artificial selection, as with the domestication and breeding of maize from wild teosinte grasses in the valleys of southern Mexico.
-Numerous such agricultural products retain their native names in the English and Spanish lexicons.
+Numerous such agricultural products retain their Native names in the English and Spanish lexicons.

 The South American highlands became a center of early agriculture.
 Genetic testing of the wide variety of cultivars and wild species suggests that the potato has a single origin in the area of southern Peru, from a species in the Solanum brevicaule complex.
-Over 99% of all modern cultivated potatoes worldwide are descendants of a subspecies Indigenous to south-central Chile, Solanum tuberosum ssp. tuberosum, where it was cultivated as long as 10,000 years ago.
+Over 99% of all modern cultivated potatoes worldwide are descendants of a subspecies indigenous to south-central Chile, Solanum tuberosum ssp. tuberosum, where it was cultivated as long as 10,000 years ago.
 According to Linda Newson, "It is clear that in pre-Columbian times some groups struggled to survive and often suffered food shortages and famines, while others enjoyed a varied and substantial diet."

-Persistent drought around AD 850 coincided with the collapse of Classic Maya civilization, and the famine of One Rabbit (AD 1454) was a major catastrophe in Mexico.
+Persistent drought around AD 850 coincided with the collapse of the Classic Maya civilization, and the famine of One Rabbit (AD 1454) was a major catastrophe in Mexico.

 Indigenous peoples of North America began practicing farming approximately 4,000 years ago, late in the Archaic period of North American cultures.
 Technology had advanced to the point where pottery had started to become common and the small-scale felling of trees had become feasible.
 Concurrently, the Archaic Indigenous peoples began using fire in a controlled manner.
-They carried out intentional burning of vegetation to mimic the effects of natural fires that tended to clear forest understories.
+They carried out the intentional burning of vegetation to mimic the effects of natural fires that tended to clear forest understories.
 It made travel easier and facilitated the growth of herbs and berry-producing plants, which were important both for food and for medicines.

-In the Mississippi River valley, Europeans noted that Native Americans managed groves of nut- and fruit-trees not far from villages and towns and their gardens and agricultural fields.
-They would have used prescribed burning further away, in forest and prairie areas.
+In the Mississippi River valley, Europeans noted that Native Americans managed groves of nut and fruit trees not far from villages and towns and their gardens and agricultural fields.
+They would have used prescribed burning farther away, in forest and prairie areas.